bradb423/nixos-hosts/README.md

 - Run the script: `./link.sh`
 - Then use the command `sudo nixos-rebuild switch` to take in the changes

+## Templates

+The directories `flakes/` and `shells/` contain skeletons for Nix flakes and shells that I use within projects.
+Feel free to use them.

 ## Using the list ordering utility

 I like to keep my lists ordered alphabetically, and so there is a small program